 Festivals in the area celebrating all things cultural, events for a variety of interests and events for all the family.
-Whether you’re interested in classical, traditional or jazz music, literature, film, botany, gardens, walking, or food culture there is something to suit everyone.
+Whether you’re interested in jazz, folk, traditional or classical music, literature, film, botany, gardens, walking, or food culture there is something to suit everyone.
 We love supporting local festivals and events so do get in touch if you are looking for accommodation options.

 The boutique festival packing a bombastic artistic punch on May Bank Holiday weekends seeing over 40 performances that range from big name concerts to small workshops, from lively pub gigs to intimate side shows and a healthy dose of fringe attractions to compliment.